 For students at the sophomore level or above who wish to arrange a practicum in a laboratory or appropriate business learning environment in computer science.
-Prerequisites: 15 hours of related coursework, grade point average consistent with departmental graduation requirements, and permission of the instructor.
+Prerequisites: 15 hours of related coursework, grade point average consistent with departmental graduation requirements, and instructor consent.
 Note: No more than 9 credit hours combined total for this practicum, any internship, or any independent study may be counted toward the major.

-CSI 300 COMPUTER ORGANIZATION AND ARCHITECTURE (3)
+CSI 300 COMPUTER ORGANIZATION AND ARCHITECTURE (3